versionpress/versionpress/docs/Testing.md

 ## Setup

+This section assumes that you have set up your local development environment – see [**Dev-Setup**](https://github.com/versionpress/versionpress/blob/master/docs/Dev-Setup.md).

 To be able to run the tests you have to create a **test config file**.
 You can copy a sample from `plugins/versionpress/tests/test-config.sample.yml` to `test-config.yml` in the same directory.
 Update these values to match your local environment:

  - `selenium` > `firefox-binary` — path to your Firefox executable (see notes on Selenium below),